macleen/JS-LightWeight/README.md

-> Please run the index.html on your browser to see an example with a simple animation demo or go to this link: https://tradingunited.org/test/
+## Examples

+**[ 1 ]**

+4 Async server calls are being made ( simulating server requests ), these calls are supposed to be interdependant **call[1]->needs-->call[3]->needs-->call[2]->needs-->call[1]->needs-->params** so the order of execution and result output is vital here. you will see how each call waits for the the previous to return before running. this example is included in the list above and here is a ready made demo of it **https://tradingunited.org/tests/lwjs/concurrency.html

+**[ 2 ]**

+A graphic demo shows the injection of the delay time between each call. this example is included in the list above and here is a ready made demo of it **https://tradingunited.org/tests/lwjs/animation.html

 ---------------------------------------------------------
  >Author: C. Mahmoud / MacLeen 2020 v 1.0.0 / email: **acutclub@gmail.com**

- for bugs or info please contact me on my email.
+ >for bugs or info please contact me on my email.